JuliaDataCubes/YAXArrays.jl/docs/src/examples/Saving and rechunking.md

-# Saving and Loading Datasets and YAXArrays
+# Saving and and Rechunking Datasets and YAXArrays

+## Saving

 ### Saving a YAXArray to Zarr